abpframework/abp/docs/en/Entity-Framework-Core-Migrations.md

 Working with an entity of a module is easy if you want to use the entity as is.
 However, you may want to define your own entity class and map to the same database table in the following cases;

-* You want to add a new field to the table and map it to a property in the entity.
+* You want to **add a new field** to the table and map it to a property in the entity.
 You can't use the module's entity since it doesn't have the related property.
-* You want to use a subset of the table fields.
+* You want to **use a subset of the table fields**.
 You don't want to access to all properties of the entity and hide the unrelated properties (from a security perspective or just by design).
-* You don't want to directly depend on a module entity class.
+* You don't want to directly **depend on** a module entity class.

 In any case, the progress is same.
 Assume that you want to create an entity, named `AppRole`, mapped to the same table of the `IdentityRole` entity of the [Identity module](Modules/Identity.md).

-Here, we will show the implementation, then **will discuss the limitations** (and reasons of the limitations) of this approach.
+Here, we will show the implementation, then **will discuss the limitations** of this approach.

 First, create a new `AppRole` class in your `.Domain` project: